DAT210/Delivery/README.md

 The api should now be available on http://localhost:1337

-The following endpoints are avaliable:
-* /delivery/methods/eta
-* /delivery/ORDER_ID/eta
-* /delivery/neworder
-* /delivery/client/update

-More information on how to send requests is avaliable in the API documentation [here](https://github.com/DAT210/Delivery/blob/dev/docs/deliveryAPI.yaml)

 ### Deploying / Publishing ##TODO
 give instructions on how to build and release a new version In case there's some step you have to take that publishes this project to a